Traffic & Safety

-Two employees plus the Sign/Signal Shop Supervisor work in the sign shop to manufacture, install and maintain approximately 17,000 roadside signs.
+Three employees plus one supervisor in the sign shop manufacture, install and maintain approximately 17,000 roadside signs.
 These signs warn motorists of dangers, help direct them throughout the county and regulate their driving behavior by the use of, but are not limited to, the following signs: stop signs, speed limit signs and no parking signs.

-The Sign/Signal Shop Supervisor and one employee work in traffic signal shop.
-They install and maintain over 60 traffic signals at major intersections under the jurisdiction of the ICDTR.
-The signal shop employees also install, repair and maintain approximately 150 two-way radios which are used in our vehicles for communication.
+There are two employees in the traffic signal shop.
+They install and maintain over 60 traffic signals at major intersections under the jurisdiction of the Road Commission.
+The signal shop employees also install, repair and maintain approximately 150 two-way radios which are used in our Road Commission vehicles for communication.

 There are approximately 1,250 lane miles of pavement marking placed by private contractors under the watchful eye of traffic department personnel.
 The pavement markings also include legends and symbols, such as railroad symbols, school legends, crosswalk lines and the many arrows placed on the pavement to help motorists make lane selections at busy intersections.